Sorry To Break It To You, But These 7 Hair Products Are A Scam

 Proudman suggests looking for “balancing” shampoos with salicylic acid, a gentle chemical exfoliator that will dislodge excess skin cells, and zinc pyrithione to put the yeast back in its place so that you have the best growing medium for your hair.
 “If you keep your scalp balanced, your hair will naturally be more healthy,” she says.

-Other products labelled as 'detoxing' tend to simply offer stronger cleansing, such as a clarifying shampoo, which may be beneficial if you use lots of styling products, dry shampoo or don't wash your hair very often.
+Other products labelled as “detoxing” tend to simply offer stronger cleansing, such as a clarifying shampoo, which may be beneficial if you use lots of styling products, dry shampoo or don’t wash your hair very often.
 Proudman says that there isn't much difference between a balancing shampoo and a clarifying version.
-"They are very similar but the latter will be a little more astringent to take more oil away from the root."
+“They are very similar but the latter will be a little more astringent to take more oil away from the root.”
 Try using a balancing or clarifying shampoo once a week.
-R29 rates K18 Peptide Prep Detox Shampoo, $59, but if you'd rather spend less, try Noughty Detox Dynamo Clarifying Shampoo, $14.50, or OGX Apple Cider Vinegar Shampoo, $11.49.
+R29 recommends K18 Peptide Prep Detox Shampoo, but if you’d rather spend less, try Kristin Ess Deep Clean Clarifying Shampoo or Paul Mitchell Shampoo Two Clarifying Cleanser.

-If you're in between washes, Smith recommends Olaplex No.4D Clean Volume Detox Dry Shampoo, $54.
-"This contains rambutan seed extract, which is an antioxidant ingredient that improves the scalp environment and absorbs excess oil."
+If you’re in between washes, Smith recommends Olaplex No.4D Clean Volume Detox Dry Shampoo.
+“This contains rambutan seed extract, which is an antioxidant ingredient that improves the scalp environment and absorbs excess oil.”

 Will hair gummies and supplements make your hair grow faster?